Canada's Alberta confirms first death linked to AstraZeneca vaccine By Reuters - Up News Info

 © Reuters.
 FILE PHOTO: Vials labelled “AstraZeneca COVID-19 Coronavirus Vaccine” and a syringe are seen in front of a displayed AstraZeneca logo in this illustration taken March 10, 2021.
 REUTERS/Dado Ruvic/Illustration

-(Reuters) – The Canadian province of Alberta confirms the first death of a woman in her 50s after taking AstraZeneca (NASDAQ:)’s COVID-19 vaccine, the province’s chief medical officer of health said in a statement.
+(Reuters) -The Canadian province of Alberta reported its first death of a patient from a rare blood clot condition after receiving the AstraZeneca (NASDAQ:) COVID-19 vaccine, its chief medical officer confirmed late Tuesday.

+The Alberta case marks the second case of blood clots, and the only death after more than 253,000 doses of AstraZeneca were administered in the province, the statement added.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.